hitchdev/seleniumdirector/docs/index.md

 ================

-SeleniumDirector is a python 3 library that makes it straightforward to write easily maintainable python code to interact with websites in a non-brittle way using selenium.
+SeleniumDirector is a python 3 library that makes it straightforward to write easily maintainable python code to interact with websites in a non-brittle way using the screenplay pattern with selenium.

-Seleniumdirector reads YAML "selector" files which associate readable labels with selectors - e.g. class name selectors, id selectors, attribute selectors, etc. It requires writing a lot less python code than typical "page object pattern" approaches and relies largely upon configuration.
+Seleniumdirector reads YAML "selector" files which associate readable labels with complex selectors
+- i.e. class name selectors, id selectors, attribute selectors, text and xpath.

+It requires writing a lot less python code than typical "page object pattern" and relies largely upon configuration.

-SeleniumDirector was built to be used with [HitchStory](https://hitchdev.com/hitchstory) as a means of writing straightforward to maintain integration/browser tests, but it can also be used to direct other forms of automated website interaction.
+SeleniumDirector was built to be used with [HitchStory](https://hitchdev.com/hitchstory) as a means of writing straightforward to maintain integration/browser tests, but it completely agnostic about where it is used.
+It can be used in py.test, nose or unittest or it could be used to direct other forms of automated website interaction - e.g. as a scraper.